-- Freedom Mortgage will be obligated to offer us, on a monthly flow basis, the right to co-invest at least 65% in the Excess MSRs related to Freedom Mortgage's MSRs on mortgage loans pooled and sold by Freedom Mortgage on a servicing retained basis during the previous month; and - Freedom Mortgage will be obligated to offer us the right to co-invest at least 40% in the Excess MSRs related to any MSRs on mortgage loans Freedom Mortgage acquires through a bulk purchase from a third-party servicer.
+- Freedom Mortgage will be obligated to offer us, in good faith, on a monthly flow basis, the right to co-invest at least 65% but not more than 85% in the Excess MSRs related to Freedom Mortgage's MSRs on mortgage loans pooled and sold by Freedom Mortgage on a servicing retained basis during the previous month; and - Freedom Mortgage will be obligated to offer us, in good faith, the right to co-invest at least 40% but not more than 85% in the Excess MSRs related to any MSRs on mortgage loans Freedom Mortgage acquires through a bulk purchase from a third-party servicer.

 The strategic alliance agreements will remain in effect until the later to occur of the date that is three years from the closing of this offering and the date on which an affiliate of Freedom Mortgage is not acting as our external manager.
 Under our strategic alliance agreements, the amount of each co-investment in Excess MSRs offered to us by Freedom Mortgage and the recapture terms related to the pool of loans underlying each co-investment in Excess MSRs will be determined by us and Freedom Mortgage at the time our co-investment is made based on policies and procedures approved by our independent directors.
-Our strategic alliance agreements will also offer us the opportunity to select an alternative servicer subject to related Agency approval and consent of our selection, if Freedom Mortgage loses its status as a servicer.
+Pursuant to the strategic alliance agreements, Freedom Mortgage may select an alternative servicer that must be reasonably satisfactory to us, subject to related Agency approval, if Freedom Mortgage loses its status as a servicer.
+Our approval will not be required if an Agency selects or directs the selection of a new sub-servicer.
 We will not be obligated to purchase any Excess MSRs offered to us by Freedom Mortgage pursuant to our strategic alliance agreements or otherwise.

-We believe our strategic alliance agreements provide us with a competitive advantage in that we will be able to source, acquire and construct a sizeable portfolio of income-generating Excess MSRs without reliance on a competitive bidding process and which, with respect to Excess MSRs generated from Freedom Mortgage originated loans, will benefit from Freedom Mortgage's recapture capabilities.
+We believe our strategic alliance agreements provide us with a competitive advantage in that we will be able to source, acquire and construct a sizeable portfolio of income-generating Excess MSRs without reliance on a competitive bidding process, including our investments in Excess MSRs in the Initial Pools.
+We also expect to benefit from Freedom Mortgage's recapture capabilities.
 We also intend to enter into agreements with other servicers from time to time for the acquisition of Excess MSRs on a flow or bulk basis if our Manager identifies attractive acquisition opportunities that satisfy our investment criteria.
 We may choose to enter into such agreements in conjunction with Freedom Mortgage or independently.